Virus kills member of council advising Iran’s supreme leader

 “We neither count on such help nor are we ready to accept verbal help,” Mousavi said.
 He added Iran has always been “suspicious” about America’s intentions and accused the U.S. government of trying to weaken Iranians’ spirits over the outbreak.

+“Hoarding sanitizing items is playing with people’s lives and it is not ignorable,” Raisi said.

+Raisi also urged officials to grant “maximum” leave to prisoners.
+Activists have raised concern about the spread of the new coronavirus in Iran’s prisons.

 The British Embassy meanwhile has begun evacuations over the virus.

-“Essential staff needed to continue critical work will remain,” the British Foreign Office said.
-“In the event that the situation deteriorates further, the ability of the British Embassy to provide assistance to British nationals from within Iran may be limited.”
+It said that essential staff were still in Iran, but if “the situation deteriorates further,” the embassy’s ability to help British nationals there “may be limited.”

 While Iran has closed schools and universities to stop the spread of the virus, major Shiite shrines have remained open despite civilian authorities calling for them to be closed.
 The holy cities of Mashhad and Qom in particular, both home to shrines, have been hard-hit by the virus.
 Shiites often touch and kiss shrines as a sign of their faith.
 Authorities have been cleaning the shrines with disinfectants.